xerzo/telefication/README.txt

 Requires at least: 3.1.0
 Tested up to: 4.9.4
 Requires PHP: 5.6
-Stable tag: 1.4.0
+Stable tag: 1.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Get a notification on Telegram by Telefication bot.
-If you want, You can get notified just for new Woocommerce orders.
+Get a notification on Telegram by your own bot or Telefication bot.
+Notification for emails, new Woocommerce orders, new comments, new posts and new users.

 == Description ==